EWGFking/AP-comp-sci-final-project/README.md

 ## 👋 About Me

 Hi!
-I'm Mason W, a student developer with a passion for problem-solving, learning new technologies, and building cool things with code.
+I'm Mason B, a student developer with a passion for problem-solving, learning new technologies, and building cool things with code.
 Over the past year, I've grown my skills in web development and programming through hands-on projects and collaborative learning.

 ## 📚 Project Overview